SurPun/AWS-Developer-Associate/Section 12: AWS CLI, SDK, IAM Roles & Policies/Notes.md

 - We'll practice the AWS SDK when we get to the Lambda functions
 - Good to know: if you don't specify or configure a default region, then us-east-1 will be chosen by default

+## 131. Exponential Backoff & Service Limit Increase

+AWS Limits (Quotas)

+- API Rate Limits
+ - Describelnstances API for EC2 has a limit of 100 calls per seconds
+ - GetObject on S3 has a limit of 5500 GET per second per prefix
+ - For Intermittent Errors: implement Exponential Backoff
+ - For Consistent Errors: request an API throttling limit increase

+- Service Quotas (Service Limits)
+ - Running On-Demand Standard Instances: | 152 vCPU
+ - You can request a service limit increase by opening a ticket
+ - You can request a service quota increase by using the Service Quotas API

+Exponential Backoff (any AWS service)

+- If you get ThrottlingException intermittently, use exponential backoff
+- Retry mechanism already included in AWS SDK API calls
+- Must implement yourself if using the AWS API as-is or in specific cases
+ - Must only implement the retries on 5xx server errors and throttling
+ - Do not implement on the 4x client errors